 1. Increased Muscle Growth and Strength

-One of the most well-known perks to supplementing with BCAAs has to do with building muscle and increasing muscle growth — that’s because BCAAs makeup about one-third of muscle protein and play a vital role in muscle growth and maintenance.
+One of the most well-known perks to supplementing with BCAAs has to do with building the muscle-building process.

 Your body uses BCAAs and other proteins to repair, grow, and add new muscle tissue.
 This continuous process is known as muscle protein synthesis (MPS).